 Rare earth elements (REEs) are a class of 17 metals essential to the technology, transportation, energy, defense, and aerospace industries.
-These are used for high-powered magnets and precision parts in anything ranging from batteries, solar panels, and wind turbines, to smartphones, lasers, and jet engines.
-The People's Republic of China (PRC) came to dominate global supply chains for these valuable inputs during the Deng-era of foreign policy characterized by the adage, 韜光養晦 (tāo guāng yǎng huì), often translated as "hide your strength, bide your time."
-Subsidized state-owned enterprises were empowered to drive competitors out of the rare earths mining and processing businesses, giving the PRC a virtual monopoly in the space by the late 1990s.
-The wider world only came to fully appreciate the strategic implications of this concentration in 2010, when a maritime dispute between China and Japan triggered a total halt of rare earths exports from the former to the latter.
-Though trade resumed following the incident's resolution, the episode highlighted both the vulnerabilities that the dependency allowed, and the PRC's willingness to exploit those for political leverage.
-Japan was subsequently motivated to begin investing in alternative suppliers abroad, while the United States moved to jumpstart its own shuttered domestic capacity.
+These are used for high-powered magnets and precision parts in anything ranging from batteries, solar panels, and wind turbines to smartphones, lasers, and jet engines.
+The People's Republic of China (PRC) came to dominate global supply chains for these valuable inputs during the Deng-era of foreign policy characterized by the adage, often translated as "hide your strength, bide your state-owned time."
+Subsidized enterprises were empowered to drive competitors out of the rare earths mining and processing businesses, giving the PRC a virtual monopoly by the late 1990s.

+The wider world only came to appreciate the strategic implications of this concentration in 2010, when a maritime dispute between the PRC and Japan triggered a total halt of rare earths exports from the former to the latter.
+Though trade resumed after the incident, the episode highlighted both the vulnerabilities that the dependency allowed, and the PRC's willingness to exploit those for political leverage.
+Japan was subsequently motivated to begin investing in alternative suppliers abroad, while the

+United States moved to jumpstart its own shuttered domestic capacity.

-State of the Market
+State of the market

 Thirteen years later, the green shoots of new market entrants display a small but meaningful movement towards diversifying the world's REEs supply.
-The United States and Australia in particular have demonstrated political resolve to break China's hold on the market.
+The United States and Australia have demonstrated political resolve to break the PRC's hold on the market.
 Japan and India are also attempting to establish domestic industries but the barriers to entry remain formidable.
-Mining and ore refinement are notoriously lengthy and capital-intensive industries to develop -doubly so in countries with complex licensing and ecological surveying requisites.
-The PRC still dominates the entire vertical industry and has the ability to flood global markets with cheap material, as it has done before with steel and with solar panels.
+The industries of mining and ore refinement are notoriously lengthy and capital-intensive-doubly so in countries with complex licensing and ecological surveying requisites.
+The PRC still dominates the entire vertical industry and can flood global markets with cheap material, as it has done before with steel and with solar panels.
 In 2022, it mined 58% of all REEs, refined 89% of all raw ore, and manufactured 92% of REE-based components worldwide.
-There is no other global industry so concentrated in the hands of the Chinese Communist Party, nor with such asymmetric downstream impact, as rare earths -so further diversification should be pursued with unique urgency.
+There is no other global industry so concentrated in the hands of the Chinese Communist Party, nor with such asymmetric downstream impact, as rare earths-so the United States and other should pursue further diversification with unique urgency.

-The United States: Reviving Heavy Industry
+The United States: Reviving heavy industry

 Beijing's 2010 dispute with Tokyo was one of its several assertive foreign policy maneuvers to set off alarm bells in Washington and precipitate the Obama administration's "pivot to Asia."
-As the swiftness of China's rise continued to outpace expectations during the Trump years, American political appetite shifted from defending hegemony in Asia, to addressing its own vulnerabilities at home -one of which being the outsourcing of mining industries for REEs, amongst others such as lithium, nickel, and graphite.
-The global bottleneck for midstream industry segments like refining is so severe that the few American rare earths miners in operation send their raw ore to China for processing, before it returns to the US as permanent magnets for use in F-35s, Tesla Model 3s, and the like.
+As the swiftness of the PRC's rise continued to outpace expectations during the Trump years, American political appetite shifted from defending hegemony in Asia, to addressing its own vulnerabilities at home-including the outsourcing of mining industries for REEs, amongst others such as lithium, nickel, and graphite.
+The global bottleneck for midstream industry segments like refining is so severe that the few American rare earths miners in operation send their raw ore to China for processing, before it returns to the United States as permanent magnets for use in F-35s, Tesla Model 3s, and the like.